-September is right around the corner.
-With vaccines widely available and schools offering a mix of online and in-person classes, thousands of college and university students will soon be leaving the nest (and the car) behind.
+September is back-to-school month, and that means several university students will soon be leaving the nest (and maybe even the car) behind.

 If your child is going away to post-secondary school and is listed on your auto insurance policy, it’s time to give your auto insurance provider a call.
 If it can lead to a lower auto insurance rate, then it’s a call worth making.

 Quick Car Insurance Quote